samtheman24/python.calculator/README.md

 hit the wrong botton

-this is a photo of og my calculator
+this is a photo of my calculator
 <a href="task"><image src="" title="the task" width=950>